yujunz/gitlab.com-runbooks/howto/chef-documentation.md

 Go to the [chef-repo](https://dev.gitlab.org/cookbooks/chef-repo/) and edit the Berksfile to add the new cookbook.
-Be sure that you add version pinning and point it to the dev repo.
+Be sure that you add version pinning and point it to the ops repo.
 Next, run `berks install` to download the cookbook for the first time, commit, and push.
 Finally, run `berks upload <cookbookname>` to upload the cookbook to the Chef server.

 To apply this uploaded cookbook to a new environment follow the steps [below](#chef-environments-and-cookbooks)